Skip to main content

 DATABASE_URL=postgresql://localhost:5432/mydb

-To load this into Python automatically, Architects use the python-dotenv package.
+To load this into Python automatically, Backend Architects utilize the python-dotenv package to bridge the file to the OS memory space.

 Injecting the .env File